vimc/vaxviz/README.md

 ### Updating the static data

 1. Download the dataviz.zip file from the VIMC reporting portal (packet group name paper-four-figures) and make note of the packet id.
+1. From the same packet, download `who_sub_regions.csv` (under 'Other files').
+This provides the mapping from countries to subregions.
-1. Delete contents of `public/data/csv`
+1. Delete contents of `public/data/csv`.
-1. Unzip the folder into `public/data/csv`
+1. Unzip the dataviz.zip folder into `public/data/csv`, and move `who_sub_regions.csv` there too.
 1. Run `./scripts/convert-csv-files-to-json.sh <packet-id>` replacing the packet id argument

-### Other data sources

-For mapping from countries to subregions, use the same mapping as the paper.

-This can be located on the VIMC reporting portal, within the packet group `paper-four-figures`.

-Go to the latest packet and download `who_sub_regions.csv` (under 'Other files').

-That file has been transformed to `/src/utils/WHORegions.json`.